 - Pt=Principal payment for the same period

-An entity is issuing a debenture of 5 years, $1,000 to be remitted in equal installments at 8% percent interest rate.
+An entity is issuing a debenture of 5 years, $1,000 to be remitted in equal installments at an 8% percent interest rate.
 The minimum required rate of return is 10%.
-Calculate the Debenture’s present value.
+Calculate the investment’s present value.

 A table depicting the discounted cash flows in each period is shown below: